Blank2030/BO3-Map-Localization-Fixer/README.md

 **USAGE:**

-Simply run the pre-compiled "BO3 Map Fixer.exe" file, then provide it with the root workshop folder.
+Simply run the pre-compiled "BO3 Map Fixer.exe" file, then provide it with the workshop folder for BO3.

 Example: C:\Program Files (x86)\Steam\steamapps\workshop\content\311210

 Example: Y:\SteamLibrary\steamapps\workshop\content\311210

 The program needs the path to workshop folder "311210", that is the folder for all of your BO3 maps, no matter which drive they are on.